jgauffin/Griffin.Data/docs/Article/Article.md

 ORDER by tt.Priority
 ```

-Save it in your dataproject with the same `SomeComplexQuery.query.sql`.
+Save it in your dataproject with the name `SomeComplexQuery.query.sql`.
 The `.query.sql` part is essential so the scaffolder can pick it up.

 Then run the scaffolder: